giorgiobini/giorgiobini/README.md

 - 👋 Hi, I’m @giorgiobini
-- :student: B.Sc. in Statistics; M.Sc. in Data Science
+- :student: B.Sc. in Statistics; M.Sc. in Data Science; Currently enrolled in the PhD program in Physics and Nanosciences at the Universita' di Genova, in collaboration with the RNA System Biology lab (Istituto Italiano di Tecnologia).
 - :whale2: Docker Hub: https://hub.docker.com/u/giorgiobini
 - 📫 You can contact me at giorgio.bini13@gmail.com